ral-facilities/datagateway-api/README.md

 ```
 # Commit to edit a CI job
-ci: Edit linting job #issue-number
+ci: edit linting job #issue-number

 # Commit for a bug fix
-fix: Fix bug found with count endpoints #issue-number
+fix: fix bug found with count endpoints #issue-number

 # Commit for a new feature
-feat: Add endpoints for search API #issue-number
+feat: add endpoints for search API #issue-number

 # Commit which introduces a breaking change for users
-BREAKING CHANGE: Change format of `config.json`, the previous version is no longer supported #issue-number
+BREAKING CHANGE: change format of `config.json`, the previous version is no longer supported #issue-number

 # You can also use `BREAKING CHANGE:` in the additional information if the commit also adds a new feature, like so:
-feat: My new feature #issue-number
+feat: my new feature #issue-number

-BREAKING CHANGE: This feature means X functionality has been removed
+BREAKING CHANGE: this feature means X functionality has been removed
 ```

 For each pull request, only one commit message in this format is required to satisfy the